pybuilder/pybuilder.github.io/documentation/manual.md

 Actions as well as tasks are plain Python functions that are decorated to become an action.

-Both task and action functions can accept parameters. *pybuilder* supports a set of parameters and knows which one to pass to a function based on the parameter's name.
+Both task and action functions can accept parameters. *PyBuilder* supports a set of parameters and knows which one to pass to a function based on the parameter's name.